What is a DegreeWorks degree audit?

 What does the Graduation Calculator show?

-The Graduation Calculator option on the GPA Calc tab will show what average you will need in your remaining credits to graduate with your desired GPA.
+The Graduation Calculator will show what average you will need in your remaining credits to graduate with your desired GPA.
 The cumulative GPA excludes credit not taken at Lafayette or an affiliated program as noted in the College Catalog.

 What does the Term Calculator show?

-The Term Calculator option on the GPA Calc tab will show an estimate of your cumulative GPA with the selected grades in your current term courses.
+The Term Calculator option will show an estimate of your cumulative GPA with the selected grades in your current term courses.

 Are the calculated GPAs from the GPA Calc tab guaranteed?